 After buying your ticket, guards at the entrance will search your bags – for alcohol and drugs which are both prohibited inside Tayrona National Park.
 There is beer available inside the park if you can’t bear an alcohol free stay, and obviously, drugs are illegal here as they are in the rest of Colombia so don’t bother!

-Where to Camp in Tayrona National Park
+Tayrona National Park Accommodation

 You can camp at Arrecifes but beaches aren’t fit for swimming due to dangerous currents.
 There is a sign warning of the dangers, and confirming that more than 100 tourists have drowned there – don’t become another statistic.
 Better options come later, so I’d advise you to continue your hike!